0maaz-01/Dentist/README.md

-# 🦷 DentalCare Agency – Portfolio & Service Platform
+# 🦷 DentalCare Agency Portfolio

 A **comprehensive, full-stack web application** built for a **dental agency**, designed to serve as both a professional **portfolio** and a **patient engagement tool**.
 This website highlights the clinic's **services**, showcases **patient success stories**, provides essential **FAQs**, and offers multiple ways for potential clients to **connect and interact** with the dentists.